15 Ways to Improve Brand Perception in Customers

 - Advocacy: Happy customers become advocates, sharing their positive experiences (like my friend did) and strengthening your brand’s reputation.

-- Reduced price sensitivity: Consumers who perceive your brand as valuable will pay a premium.
+- Reduced price sensitivity: Consumers who perceive your brand as valuable are willing to pay a premium.

 3. Competitive Advantage